 The FA has been instrumental in the development of football around the world.
 It helped to create FIFA, the world governing body for football and has been a member of FIFA since its inception.
-The FA also helped to create the UEFA, the European governing body for football.
+In it’s position, The FA also helped to create the UEFA, the European governing body for football.

 The FA Cup